canjs/can-fixture/docs/types/Store.prototype.destroyInstance.md

   ```
   @codepen

-  @param {object} record The serialized data of the instance.
+  @param {object} param An object containing a [can-query-logic QueryLogic] schema identity of the store.